Joeyh021/notes/src/cs132/memory.md

 - 10-200 times faster
 - If data requested is found in cache, this is a "cache hit" and provides a big speed improvement
 - **We want things to be in cache**
+- Cache speed/size is often a bigger bottleneck to performance than clock speed

+### Moore's Law

+- As said by the co-founder of intel, Gordon Moore, the number of transistors on a chip will double roughly every 18 months
+  - Less true in recent years
+- Cost of computer logic and circuitry has fallen dramatically in the last 30 years
+- ICs become more densely paced
+- CPU clock speed is also increasing at a similar rate
+- Memory access speed is improving much more slowly however

 ### Cache Concepts

+- Caching read-only data is relatively straightforward
+  - Don't need to consider the possibility data will change
+  - Copies everywhere in the memory hierarchy remain consistent
+- When caching mutable data, copies can become different between cache/memory
+- Two strategies for maintaining parity
+  - **Write through** - updates cache and then writes through to update lower levels of hierarchy
+  - **Write back** - only update cache, then when memory is replaced copy blocks back from cache

+### Cache Performance

+Cache performance is generally measured by its _hit rate_.
+If the processor requests some block of memory and it is already in cache, this is a hit.
+The hit rate is calculated as

+$$h = \frac{\text{total number of cache hits}}{\text{total number of memory accesses}}$$

+Cache misses can be categorised:

+- **Compulsory** - misses that would occur regardless of cache size, eg the first time a block is accessed, it will not be in cache
+- **Capacity** - misses that occur because cache is not large enough to contain all blocks needed during program execution
+- **Conflict** - misses that occur as a result of the placement strategy for blocks not being fully associative, meaning a block may have to be discarded and retrieved
+- **Coherency** - misses that occur due to cache flushes in multiprocessor systems

+Measuring performance solely based upon cache misses is not accurate as it does not take into factor the cost of a cache miss.
+Average memory access time is measured as hit time + (miss rate $\times$ miss penalty).

+### Cache Levels

+Cache has multiple levels to provide a tradeoff between speed and size.

+- Level 1 cache is the fastest as it is the closest to the cpu, but is typically smallest
+  - Sometimes has separate instructions/data cache
+- Level 2 cache is further but larger
+- Level 3 cache is slowest (but still very fast) but much larger (a few megabytes)
+- Some CPUs even have a level 4 cache

+Different levels of cache exist as part of the memory hierarchy.

 ## Memory Organisation

+- RAM memory used to implement main store
+- Static RAM (SRAM) uses a flip-flop as the storage element for each bit
+  - Uses a configuration of flip-flops and logic gates
+  - Hold data as long as power is supplied
+  - Provide faster read/write than DRAM
+  - Typically used for cache
+  - More expensive
+- Dynamic RAM (DRAM) uses a capacitor, and the presence to denote a bit
+  - Typically simpler design
+  - Can be packed much tighter
+  - Cheaper to produce
+  - Capacitor charge decays so needs refreshing by periodically supplying charge
+- The interface to main memory is a critical performance bottleneck

 ## Error Correction